 Expand Your J.D.
 Education in Tokyo

-Why TUJ Law.
+Why TUJ Law?
 Temple Law School’s program in Japan offers students a unique opportunity to study in Tokyo for an entire spring semester.
-It is designed to educate the next generation of lawyers to practice in the global marketplace and to provide them with the opportunity to become familiar with the international practice of law and legal community.
+It is designed to educate the next generation of lawyers to practice in the global marketplace and to provide them with the opportunity to become familiar with the international practice of law and the legal community.
 The program provides participants with an opportunity to experience living and studying in an international setting, and to become distinguished in a competitive legal market.

 Take advantage of law-related internship opportunities to gain hands-on experience in international law practice.
 The law program offers an internship program, and J.D. students may apply for legal or non-legal, or paid or unpaid internship positions.
 We set up interviews with law firms, corporations, and non-profit or non-governmental organizations.
 Interning allows students to network with attorneys practicing international law, gain invaluable insight to working in an international setting, and learn how to establish careers in international law.